voolyvex/Algorithm-Debugging-Playground/README.md

 # Algorithm Problem Solving with VS Code Debugger

-This repository provides solutions to coding problems from LeetCode, HackerRank, and Project Euler, with an emphasis on utilizing the VS Code debugger.
+This repository provides solutions to coding problems from LeetCode, HackerRank, and Project Euler, and other sources with an emphasis on utilizing the VS Code debugger.
 The goal is to enhance problem-solving skills and effectively analyze and debug solutions.

 ## Usage